 - Past OFC Chairs may serve as ex-officio, non-voting members.

-- The term of membership is ordinarily at least two years.
-Terms within each institution's delegation should be staggered to maintain continuity.
+- The term of membership is ordinarily at least two years as circumstances allow, beginning the semester of a representative’s election to the seat.
+Terms within each institution's delegation should be staggered, when possible, to maintain continuity.

 - When a representative is unable to attend an OFC meeting, the alternate becomes a full member for that meeting.